brownieboy/acmo-deck-script/README.md

 A SteamDeck/Linux script to help install TemplarGFX's Overhaul Mod for Aliens Colonial Marines (ACM).

 As well as updating for Linux, which is case sensitive and has a different file path notation than Windows does, I've also incorporate some suggestions from [this Reddit thread](https://www.reddit.com/r/SteamDeck/comments/14ypjrh/aliens_colonial_marines_templargfx_overhaul_mod/).
-Credit to ac2334 for posting that, and also to everybody that commented.

 ## Installation Instructions